Mitt Romney Becomes First High-Profile Republican To Express Concern Over Ukraine Phone Call

-As the heated controversy over a July 25 phone call made by President Donald Trump to Ukrainian President Volodymyr Zelenskiy continues to burn hot in the news, a growing list of high-profile politicians are weighing in on the possible consequences.
+As the heated controversy over a July 25 phone call made by President Donald Trump to Ukrainian President Volodymyr Zelensky continues to burn hot in the news, a growing list of high-profile politicians are weighing in on the possible consequences.

 On Sunday, Utah Sen. Mitt Romney became the first Republican to publicly express concern over what Trump may or may not have asked of the Ukrainian president, according to The Hill.